Hong Kong issues 'red alert' against South Korea travel due to MERS

 TOURISTS CANCEL TRIPS

-The World Health Organization (WHO) began work on a joint mission with South Korean doctors and officials to review the country's response and analyze the virus.
+The World Health Organization (WHO) began work on a joint mission with South Korean doctors and officials to review the country's response and analyse the virus.

-The WHO has not recommended any curb on travel, but thousands of tourists have canceled plans to visit South Korea.
+The WHO has not recommended any curb on travel, but thousands of tourists have cancelled plans to visit South Korea.

-The Travel Industry Council of Hong Kong has canceled all tours to South Korea that were scheduled to set off between now and June 30, excluding cruises, with 10,000 to 12,000 travelers to be affected, the city's public broadcaster reported.
+The Travel Industry Council of Hong Kong has cancelled all tours to South Korea that were scheduled to set off between now and June 30, excluding cruises, with 10,000 to 12,000 travellers to be affected, the city's public broadcaster reported.

 South Korea's response has been aggressive and is getting better, a WHO specialist, Peter Ben Embarek, said in Geneva, adding it should still not be surprising if there were a few cases of infection coming outside of hospitals.